On the Singular Control of a Diffusion and its Running Infimum or Supremum: Setup for a state-space involving the running infimum process

 then we know from \cite[Theorem V.7]{Protter} and the discussion after its proof that, for any $\D \in \mathcal{S}$, the Assumption \ref{A1} holds true.
 These conditions are satisfied by many well-known diffusions, such as the Brownian motion, the Brownian motion with drift, the geometric Brownian motion, and the Ornstein-Uhlenbeck process.

 However, it is important to note that our subsequent results do not exploit any Lipschitz continuity properties of $b$ and $\sigma$.
-In this respect, we can also consider other important It\^o-diffusions with non-Lipschitz continuous coefficients that satisfy Assumption \ref{A1}, such as the CIR process (under the so-called Novikov condition). \end{remark}
+In this respect, we can also consider other important It\^o-diffusions with non-Lipschitz continuous coefficients that satisfy Assumption \ref{A1}, such as the CIR process, under the so-called Novikov condition; See also Section 4 in the recent \cite{Liu-etal} for the solution of an optimal discounted harvesting problem under general singularly controlled It\^o dynamics (which may be of CIR type; cf.~\cite[\it Example~2.12]{Liu-etal}), but without a running infimum/supremum component in the state process. \end{remark}

 Given $x, i \in \mathcal{O}$ such that $i\leq x$ and $\D \in \mathcal{S}$, we define the running infimum of $X^{x,\D}$ from~\eqref{stateX}~by

 and we notice that the two-dimensional controlled process $(X^{x,\D}, I^{i,\D})$ is such that